REVIEW AND ADJUSTMENT OF A SUPPORT ORDER

 issued prior to May 3, 2023, but it does not specifically include dental

-expenses prior to the effective date of the modified order must be addressed
+prior to the effective date of the modified order must be addressed judicially

-judicially by the participants through private counsel.
-A new INEB may be sent to the employer after
+by the participants through private counsel.
+A new INEB may be sent to the

 affected.

-be modified to include the current medical support provision as these orders
+include the current medical support provision as these orders include the

 4.